 - Spread remaining 1/4 cup cheddar cheese and parmesan crisps evenly on the top of the casserole

 - Bake for 20-25 minutes until the top is melty and golden brown.
 I like to broil for an extra 3 minutes for that crisp top!
+Store leftovers in an airtight container in the refrigerator for up to 4 days.

 PREP: The chicken can pulled a day ahead of time, or pre-cooked if you are using chicken breast.
 I’ve also made the bacon for this recipe ahead of time when I was cooking bacon for breakfast.